Why didn’t my doctor tell me about the cleft-lift procedure?

 2. There is not a lot of interest in this disease process.

 3. It is difficult to learn properly.
-Some surgeons attempt it, but have too many failures and abandon it.
+Some surgeons attempt it, but have too many failures and abandon it because they have not been properly trained.

 4. The basic cleft lift does not address perianal disease.
 Even if a surgeon can do the basic cleft-lift, he most likely will not know how to deal with openings close to the anus